 Pediatric Neuroradiology

-Eligible candidates for this one-year subspecialty program will have completed either an ACGME-accredited neuroradiology fellowship or an ACGME-accredited pediatric radiology fellowship.
+This one-year subspecialty program is open to qualified applicants who have completed an ACGME-accredited pediatric radiology or neuroradiology fellowship.
 The neuroradiology section reads over 100,000 cases and performs more than 2,700 procedures each year, with 100% of cases reviewed with faculty who are recognized experts in their fields.
-And thanks to a nationally ranked tertiary medical center, world-class neuroscience institute and partnership with St. Louis Children’s Hospital, fellows receive unparalleled training in pediatric neuroradiology.
+And thanks to a nationally ranked tertiary medical center, world-class neuroscience institute and pediatrics department, and partnership with St. Louis Children’s Hospital, fellows receive unparalleled training in pediatric neuroradiology. of only a handful of centers nationwide with this status.

 • One fellow is accepted per academic year